-This cost is stated in 2020/2021 dollar values (where the value in 2021 was estimated or previous values have been escalated to the 2021 dollar values with PPI5).
-The cost of works escalated to 2021 dollars includes contingencies and project owner's cost (eg design costs).
+This cost is stated in 2020/21-dollar values (where the value at 2021 was estimated or previous values have been escalated to the 2021-dollar values with PPI5).
+The cost of works escalated to 2021 dollars includes contingencies and project owner's cost (e.g. design costs).

-In deciding what infrastructure to include in the Planning for Trunk Infrastructure (PFTI) and SOW, Council has considered the matters stated in Part 6 - Requirements for an LGIP and Schedule 6 - Indicative trunk and non-trunk infrastructure of the Minister's Guidelines and Rules (September 2020).
+In deciding what infrastructure to include in the PFTI and SOW, Council has considered the matters stated in Part 6 - Requirements for an LGIP and Schedule 6 - Indicative trunk and non-trunk infrastructure of the Minister's Guidelines and Rules (September 2020).